What Is a User Interface (UI) Designer?

 Typography: More than 90 per cent of information on the internet comes in the form of text [1].
 Since it plays such a key role, typography can make the difference between good UI and bad UI.

 User experience (UX) and user interface (UI) design often go hand in hand, but the two fields have some important differences.
-While UX encompasses the overall experience a user has with a product or service, UI focuses on the graphic design and interface.
+Whilst UX encompasses the overall user experience with a product or service, UI focuses on graphic design and interface.

 If you’re passionate about design and interested in product development and web design work, then a career in UI could be a good fit.
 Working in this field gives you the opportunity to work in a collaborative environment to create solutions to real-world problems.

-According to Glassdoor, UI designers in the UK make an average salary of £51,716 as of July 2023 [2].
-However, salaries vary by location, experience, company size, and job responsibilities.
+According to Glassdoor, the national average salary for a UI Designer in India is ₹5,04,622 [2].
+The average salary for a senior UI designer is ₹8,51,418 [3].
+Companies must create websites and mobile apps to represent their businesses, and internet penetration in India is still under 50 per cent [4].
+This means UI designers should have plenty of opportunities for work.

 There are many paths toward working as a UI designer.
 The process may vary based on your experience, education, transferable skills, and the type of company you’re hoping to work for.
-Let’s look at a few steps you can take to set yourself up for success.
+Let’s look at a few steps to set yourself up for success.

 A career in UI/UX design starts with having the right skills.
-While not always required to get a job, earning a degree is one way to start building your skillset.
-Some universities offer degree programmes in human-computer interaction, human-centred computing, or human-centred design.
-Degrees or coursework in web design, digital marketing, and graphic design often target skills that overlap with UI design.
+Although not always required to get a job, earning a degree is one way to start building your skill set.
+If you cannot find a degree in UI/UX design, you may choose to pursue a B.Des. in Graphic Design from the National Institute of Design.
+Alternatively, you may look for a degree programme overseas, such as a BA (Hons) in User-Experience and User-Interface Design offered by Ravensbourne University in London.

 Another option is to take courses or attend bootcamps that specialise in UI design.
 Look for programmes that give you hands-on experience with common UI tools so you can put what you’re learning into practice.

-"After learning a few basics, try to work on a real project as soon as possible," recommends Roman Jaster, visiting faculty at the California Institute of the Arts.
-"Student projects are great (and really valuable for learning basic techniques), but projects 'in the wild' have one important addition: actual users—you know, the U in the UX."

-After learning a few basics, try to work on a real project as soon as possible.

-You don’t need to wait until you get hired to start gaining experience either.
-Start by working on the design of your own website, or see if any family or friends have sites or apps that could use a redesign.
-Pay attention to the design of pages or apps you use regularly, and think about how you could improve the UI.
+To gain experience on your own, start by working on the design of your own website or see if any family or friends have sites or apps that could use a redesign.
+Pay attention to the design of pages or apps you use regularly, and think about how to improve the user interface.

-If you’re working toward a degree, check with your school’s career services office for any internship opportunities.
+If you’re currently working towards a degree, check with your school’s career services office for any internship opportunities.
 Alternatively, you could volunteer your design services for local schools or non-profit organisations.

 Your portfolio is perhaps the most important factor when applying for UI jobs.
 More than anything else, your body of work demonstrates to potential employers what you can do.
 You don’t necessarily need your own website to have a portfolio.
 Online portfolio platforms like Dribbble, Behance, or Coroflot offer a free and convenient place to showcase your designs.